gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 ## VNET Setup
 We'll give our jail a spot on a VNET.
 WE'll follow Lucas' "FreeBSD Mastery: Jails" chapter 9 for most of this work.
 From there, we'll expand.
 Our goal will be to get the jails on the network in a way we can verify with another local computer.
-As we build our other jails, we'll give each one a subnet that accommodate 6 hosts.
+As we build our other jails, we'll give each one a subnet that accommodates 6 hosts.
 Using our plan for subnetting established earlier, we'll begin by calling this first jail 192.168.1.192/27.

+Our goal for subnetting was to be able to group VMs together in a subnet, organized by jails.
+At this stage, we don't have all of that installed.
+So, in order to have something testable and observable, we'll have to start by putting the jail coffeehouse as a host.
+Later, we'll assign those host addresses to the VMs.

+To lay in VNET on the jailhost, we'll need to modify rc.conf and jail.conf.
+In this example, we'll use a separate physical interface as the physical NIC for the jails.

+First, we had to comment out previously applied networking in jailhost's rc.conf.
+Then we added an interface and gave it an explicit address and netmask:
 {% highlight shell %}
+\#ifconfig_bce0="192.168.1.190"
+\#ifconfig_bce0_ipv6="inet6 accept_rtadv"
+\# Jail-Related Settings
+jail_enable="YES"
+jail_list="coffeehouse"
+\#jail_parallel_start="YES"
+\# VNET-Related Settings
+ifconfig_bce1_name="jailether"
+ifconfig_jailether="inet 192.168.1.192 netmask 0xffffffe0"
+{% endhighlight %}

+To help us with the VNET, and to follow along with Lucas, we've used jib.
+It comes pre-installed with FreeBSD.
+It can be found in `/usr/share/examples/jails/`.
+That script does a lot of `ifconfig` functions for us, and it trims up the MAC address.
+There is a similar one called `jng` right beside it in the examples folder.

+The jailhost's /etc/jail.conf gets set up for VNET.
+We can see that we've attached the "B" end of the epair from jib to the jail.

+{% highlight shell %}
+\# JPO gladiola 02JAN2020
+\# CONF to establish jail
+\# REF:  Lucas, Michael.
+FreeBSD Mastery:  Jails.
+ISBN 978-1-64235-024-1
+$j="/zroot/jail";
+path="$j/$name";
+host.hostname="$name.salvage13.local";
+exec.clean;
+exec.start="/bin/sh /etc/rc";
+exec.stop="/bin/sh /etc/rc.shutdown";
+mount.devfs;
+exec.consolelog="/var/tmp/$name";

+coffeehouse{
+    vnet;
+    vnet.interface="e0b_coffeehouse";
+    exec.prestart="/usr/local/scripts/jib addm coffeehouse jailether";
+    exec.poststop="/usr/local/scripts/jib destroy coffeehouse";
+    devfs_ruleset=4;
+}
+{% endhighlight %}

+In the jail's directories, we'll need to anchor the other end of the connection.
+We'll give the e0b an address.
+Above those lines, we can see how we'd setup ifconfig for the netmask needed to split into 6 hosts.
+For now, it has the one address assigned because those others are not installed.

+{% highlight shell %}
+sshd_enable="YES"
+inetd_enable="YES"
+\#ifconfig_e0b_coffeehouse="inet 192.168.1.192 netmask 255.255.255.2";
+\#ifconfig_e0b_coffeehouse="inet 192.168.1.192 netmask 0xfffffff8";
+ifconfig_e0b_coffeehouse="192.168.1.193";
+defaultrouter="192.168.1.1";
 {% endhighlight %}

 {% highlight shell %}